jonathondilworth/UoE-MLP/interim-report.md

 * Take subsamples of the datasets proposed in §3.x.
 * Apply techniques such as deep feature extraction and transfer learning (we could try transferring from ImageNet, perhaps?)
 * Produce an academic report documenting our findings.

+*TODO: Look at potential similarity metrics that could be used as empirical measurements between instances of data within the same dataset, such that we can compare similarity averages between datasets.*

 **7.1.
 Backup Plans**